renatrazumov/Dynamic/doc/README.md

 Dynamic is a new digital currency that enables instant payments to anyone, anywhere in the world.
 Dynamic uses peer-to-peer technology over Tor/ClearNet to operate securly with no central authority (centralisation): managing transactions and issuing currency (DYN) are carried out collectively by the Dynamic network.
 Dynamic is the name of open source software which enables the use of the currency DYN.

-Dynamic utilises Dynodes, Privatesend and InstantX to provide anonymous and near instant transaction confirmations.
+Dynamic utilises Dynodes, Privatesend and InstantSend to provide anonymous and near instant transaction confirmations.

 Dynamic implements Gavin Andresens signature cache optimisation from Bitcoin for significantly faster transaction validation.